by Steven Doyle

 Pupusa is thick maize from the Pipil culture of El Salvador.
 It is stuffed with one or more of the following ingredients: cheese, chicharrón, squash, refried beans, or cheese with loroco.
 It can also be made with a mix of ingredients such as cheese, beans, and chicharrón.
 Usually served with cole slaw.
 A good selection of pupusa may be found at Taqueria La Pasadita located at 205 North Carroll.

-Cheesy, warm and supple, these cheese-filled pillows of bread can served with a meal to make the evening extra special.
-We located them at Nazca Kitchen where they exceeded expectation.
+Cheesy, warm and supple, these cheese-filled pillows of bread can be served with a meal to make the evening extra special.
+We located them at Fogo de Chao where they exceeded expectation.

 For Peruvian anticuchos marinate some meat, like beef or chicken or goat or the chicken heart, place it on a wooden stick, and grill it up.
 You can add some potatoes or crusty bread to make a meal out of it.
 Spotted at Munay Kitchen Peruvian Rotisserie Chicken & Grill on Josey.